 Do I need to be physically distant while studying?
 Can I study with my friends?

-Patrons and staff should practice physical distancing and stay a minimum of 6-feet apart.
+All patrons and staff must practice physical distancing and stay a minimum of 6-feet apart.

 Are the capacities and study spaces in the libraries lower?